BlueBrain/NeuroM/doc/source/developer.rst

 -----------------

 The tests require that you have cloned the repository, since the test code is not distributed in the package.
-It is recommended to use ``nosetests`` for this.
+It is recommended to use ``pytest`` for this.
 There are two options:

 Use the provided ``Makefile`` to run the tests using ``make``: